JoelKong/Habit-Tracker/README.md

 ![Validation](/assets/githubimages/validate.gif)

 ## Create, Read and Update Habits
 Upon logging in, users will be able to create a new habit based off whatever input they decide to give it.
 The date where the habit is started is tracked down and listed.
-Users would then be able to further take actions on these habits such as modifying the habit field or deleting it off the list
+Users would then be able to further take actions on these habits such as modifying the habit field or deleting it off the list.
+Everytime the list is altered, data is constantly sent back and forth between the front and back end and eventually the list is called in the re-render using the useEffect react hook.

 ![CRUD](/assets/githubimages/crud.gif)